 A mobile-responsive website is so important for your business to grow and prosper.
 Especially when you consider the fact that 60% of internet access is occurring on mobile devices.

 SmallBizTrends made an interesting point in one of their articles here.
 It said –

 With a website, your business stops being invisible.

-Which is true.
+There’s no better way to put it in my opinion.
 Because without a website, your business is virtually invisible to those trying to find it online.Without a website, your business is virtually invisible to those trying to find it online.Click To Tweet

 Digital Marketing Idea #2: Start blogging

 Oh no, not the blogging thing… I hear you say.

 Blogging has been around for some time now.
 Almost every internet based business manages a blog of some type.